danielmitterdorfer/perlock/README.md

-perlock
+Perlock
 ========

 Perlock (short for Path Sherlock) provides a simple and sane path watching API on top of the JDK 7 WatchService API.

 # Motivation

 Have you ever tried to find out whether some file or directory has been changed during the lifetime of a Java program?
-Then perlock is for you.
+Then Perlock is for you.
 Perlock is especially suited for the following tasks:

 * Check whether a removable drive was mounted and performing some custom action, for example starting a backup script.
 * Watching a file for external changes in a text editor.